TUmans/opencvsharp.Cuda/README.md

 The current build is made to be compatible with RTX30xx series.
 Update the architecture in cmake/opencv_build_options_cuda.cmake to target other devices.

+# Guides

+I highly recommend to look at the cuda tests to get a feel of how everything works.

+# Development notes

+Using regulary OpenCVSharp functions use CPU processes.
+If you call a CPU process on a GpuMat it will fail silently.
+Don't do that.
+WIP

 # OpenCVSharp

 [The original OpenCv Readme](README.original.md)